 Sri Lanka is building a national fibre network linked to numerous international cables.
 This 45,000km network, built and managed by Sri Lanka Telecom, will serve as the backbone for fixed broadband and mobile services, including 5G.

-In 2018 the government’s Board of Investment of Sri Lanka formally approved a significant investment for network expansion and upgrade work on 4G mobile and fixed broadband services.
+The government’s Board of Investment of Sri Lanka supports the development of the telecom sector.
+Its funding as approved in 2018 and 2019 provided significant investment for network expansion and upgrades to mobile and fixed broadband infrastructure.

-Sri Lanka has seen a very strong increase in mobile broadband penetration over the past six years, driven by a rising level of 4G mobile subscribers.
-However, the mobile broadband market is still at an early stage of development with penetration well below most other developed Asian countries.
-Strong growth is predicted over the next five years to 2023.
+Sri Lanka has seen a very strong increase in mobile broadband penetration over the past six years, driven by rising usage of online video and the price drop of LTE-enabled smartphones.
+However, the market remains at an early stage of development, with penetration well below most other developed Asian countries.
+Strong growth is predicted over the next five years at least.

-SLT (Sri Lanka Telecom), Mobitel, Dialog Axiata; Etisalat Sri Lanka; Hutchison Lanka; Bharti Airtel Lanka; SLT, Lanka Bell, Suntel.
+SLT (Sri Lanka Telecom), Mobitel, Dialog Axiata; DNB (Dialog Axiata group), Etisalat Sri Lanka; Hutchison Lanka (Hutch); Bharti Airtel Lanka, Lanka Bell, Suntel.

 Table of Contents

 List of Tables

 Regulations & Government Policies

 Strategies & Analyses (Industry & Markets)

 I think you are a treasure to the industry and we are all lucky to have you.
 You are so generous with your energy, time and knowledge.